How-To-Create-MCP-Server

 copilot-kit

-This repository provides a curated collection of GitHub Copilot prompts, instructions, and agent configurations to enhance developer productivity and streamline common development tasks within VS Code.
+Provides a curated collection of GitHub Copilot prompts, instructions, and configurations to enhance developer productivity and streamline AI-assisted programming workflows in VS Code.